 Homelessness causes a disruption in a child’s education.
 The impact of family mobility on a student’s education is the greatest barrier to school success.
-According to the U.S. Department of Housing and Urban Development’s 2016 Continuum of Care Homeless Assistance Programs Homeless Populations and Subpopulations report for Pennsylvania, from the Point in Time Survey conducted in January 2016, there were 4,269 children under the age of 18 identified as residing in emergency shelter or transitional housing, or living in unsheltered conditions.
+According to the U.S. Department of Housing and Urban Development’s 2021 Continuum of Care Homeless Assistance Programs Homeless Populations and Subpopulations report for Pennsylvania, from the Point in Time Survey there were 2,441 children under the age of 18 identified as residing in emergency shelter or transitional housing, or living in unsheltered conditions.

 Performance may slip until the child adapts to new settings.
 In addition, research has shown that other students in school not experiencing mobility are negatively impacted by the mobility of their peers.
 The attention of the child’s caretaker, out of necessity, may center on food, clothing, shelter and safety to the exclusion of education.
 This may increase the disruption of the child’s education.

 Parents and guardians experiencing homelessness often lack adequate, current information regarding the rights of their children to attend school.
 In addition, caretakers who are uncertain about tomorrow and concerned about basic needs such as food and shelter often do not view the education of their children as a priority.
 Parents need to know what actions they should take, get the highest quality of support, and receive the encouragement and guidance needed to enroll and maintain educational progress of their children in school.